ran-jit/spring-grpc/README.md

 ### Flow Control

 gRPC inherits the flow control mechanisms in HTTP/2 and uses them to enable fine-grained control of the amount of memory used for buffering in-flight messages.

+## Rest Vs GRPC

+The transport layer works using HTTP/2 on top of TCP/IP.
+It allows for lower latency (faster) connections that can take advantage of a single connection from client to server (which makes more efficient use of connection and can result in more efficient use of server resources.

+HTTP/2 also supports bidirectional connectivity and asynchronous connectivity.
+So it is possible for the server to efficiently make contact with client to send messages (async response/notifications, etc..)

+While, both REST and gRPC can generate client/server stubs (using something like swagger for REST), REST has a limited set of primary 'function' calls (or verbs):

+     * GET     --> Read
+     * PUT     --> Update/Replace
+     * POST    --> Create/Insert
+     * DELETE  --> Delete

+whereas gRPC you can define any kind of function calls including synchronous/asynchronous, uni-direction/bidirectional(streams), etc..

+Using gRPC the client makes a call to a local method.
+To the programmer, it looks like you're making a local call, but the underlying layer (the auto-generated client stub) sends the call to the server.
+To the server it looks like it's method was called locally.

+gRPC takes care of all the underlying plumbing and simplifies the programming paradigm.
+However, to some dedicated REST purists, this may seem like an over-complication